rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 # 1. Introduction & Overview

-[HTAN](https://humantumoratlas.org/) is a National Cancer Institute (NCI)-funded Cancer MoonshotSM initiative to construct 3-dimensional atlases of the dynamic cellular, morphological, and molecular features of human cancers as they evolve from precancerous lesions to advanced disease.
+[HTAN](https://humantumoratlas.org/) is a National Cancer Institute (NCI)-funded Cancer Moonshot<sup>SM</sup> initiative to construct 3-dimensional atlases of the dynamic cellular, morphological, and molecular features of human cancers as they evolve from precancerous lesions to advanced disease.
 [Cell April 2020](https://www.sciencedirect.com/science/article/pii/S0092867420303469)

-Many HTAN Research Centers employ highly-multiplexed imaging to gain understanding of cellular and molecular processes at work in the tumor microenvironment.
-The study[Multiplexed 3D atlas of state transitions and immune interaction in colorectal cancer](https://www.cell.com/cell/fulltext/S0092-8674(22)01571-9), Lin et al 2023, uses multiplexed whole-slide imaging analysis to characterize intermixed and graded morphological and molecular features in human colorectal cancer samples, highlighting large-scale cancer-characteristic structural features.
+Many HTAN Research Centers employ highly-multiplexed imaging to gain understanding of molecular processes and interactions at work in the tumor microenvironment.
+The study [Multiplexed 3D atlas of state transitions and immune interaction in colorectal cancer](https://www.cell.com/cell/fulltext/S0092-8674(22)01571-9), Lin et al, Cell, Vol. 186, p363, 2023, uses multiplexed whole-slide imaging analysis to characterize intermixed and graded morphological and molecular features in human colorectal cancer samples, highlighting large-scale cancer-characteristic structural features.

 This notebook shows one example of how these data can be accessed and analyzed using R programming software.

 ### 1.1 Goal

-This example notebook illustrates how to make use of HTAN Google BigQuery tables that contain information on cellular locations and the estimated expression of key marker protein based multiplexed imaging followed by cell segmentation.
+This example notebook illustrates how to make use of HTAN Google BigQuery tables which contain information on cellular locations and the estimated expression of key marker proteins, based on multiplexed imaging and cell segmentation.

 ### 1.2 Inputs, Outputs, & Data

 The originating data can be found on the [HTAN Data Portal](https://data.humantumoratlas.org/), and the data tables are on the [Cancer Gateway in the Cloud](https://isb-cgc.appspot.com/).

 ### 1.3 Notes